Dosage form: tablet, multilayer, extended release

 The pharmacokinetics of Zileuton immediate-release tablets were investigated in healthy elderly subjects (ages 65 to 81 years, 9 males, 9 females) and healthy young subjects (ages 20 to 40 years, 5 males, 4 females) after single and multiple oral doses of 600 mg Zileuton every 6 hours.
 Zileuton pharmacokinetics were similar in healthy elderly subjects (≥65 years) compared to healthy younger adults (20 to 40 years).

-13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment of Fertility

 Zileuton was negative in genotoxicity studies including bacterial reverse mutation (Ames) using S. typhimurium and E. coli, chromosome aberration in human lymphocytes, in vitro unscheduled DNA synthesis (UDS), in rat hepatocytes with or without Zileuton pretreatment and in mouse and rat kidney cells with Zileuton pretreatment, and mouse micronucleus assays.
 However, a dose-related increase in DNA adduct formation was reported in kidneys and livers of female mice treated with Zileuton.
-Although some evidence of DNA damage was observed in a UDS assay in hepatocytes isolated from Aroclor-1254-treated rats, no such finding was noticed in hepatocytes isolated from monkeys, where the metabolic profile of Zileuton is more similar to that of humans.
+Although some evidence of DNA damage was observed in a UDS assay in hepatocytes isolated from Aroclor-254-treated rats, no such finding was noticed in hepatocytes isolated from monkeys, where the metabolic profile of Zileuton is more similar to that of humans.

-The efficacy of Zileuton Extended-Release Tablets was evaluated in a randomized, double-blind, parallel-group, placebo-controlled, multicenter trial of 12 weeks duration in patients 12 years of age and older with asthma.
-The 12-week trial included 199 patients randomized to Zileuton Extended-Release Tablets (two 600 mg tablets twice daily) and 198 to placebo.
+The efficacy of Zileuton extended-release tablets was evaluated in a randomized, double-blind, parallel-group, placebo-controlled, multicenter trial of 12 weeks duration in patients 12 years of age and older with asthma.
+The 12-week trial included 199 patients randomized to Zileuton extended-release tablets (two 600 mg tablets twice daily) and 198 to placebo.
 Eighty-three percent of patients were white, 48% were male, and the mean age was 34 years.
 The mean baseline FEV1 percent predicted was 58.5%.

-Assessment of efficacy was based upon forced expiratory volume in one second (FEV1) at 12 weeks.
-Zileuton Extended-Release Tablets demonstrated a significantly greater improvement in mean change from baseline trough FEV1 at 12 weeks compared to placebo (0.39 L vs. 0.27 L; p=0.021).
-The mean change from baseline FEV1 over the course of the 12-week study is shown in Figure 1.
+Assessment of efficacy was based upon forced expiratory volume in one second (FEV 1) at 12 weeks.
+Zileuton extended-release tablets demonstrated a significantly greater improvement in mean change from baseline trough FEV 1 at 12 weeks compared to placebo (0.39 L vs. 0.27 L; p=0.021).
+The mean change from baseline FEV 1 over the course of the 12-week study is shown in Figure 1.
 Secondary endpoints (PEFR and rescue beta-agonist use) were supportive of efficacy.

 Examination of gender subgroups did not identify differences in response between men and women.
 The database was not large enough to assess whether there were differences in response in age or racial subgroups.

-Mean Change from Baseline in Trough Forced Expiratory Volume After 1 Second in 12-Week Clinical Trial in Patients with Asthma
+Mean Change from Baseline in Trough FEV 1 in

 *p ≤0.050.
 Endpoint analysis based on last-observation-carried-forward (LOCF) methodology.